Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The fourteenth script would print the number of directories and subdirectories The fifteenth script would find the text 'root' in the /etc/passwd file The sixteenth script would count how many times a text appears in the /etc/passwd file
+The fourteenth script would print the number of directories and subdirectories The fifteenth script would find the text 'root' in the /etc/passwd file The sixteenth script would count how many times a text appears in the /etc/passwd file The seventeenth script would find the pattern "root" and display three lines after it